Fuel-Link/deployment/README.md

 The nginx-conf.yaml file can be edited to add new services or change the path of existing services.

 After editing nginx-conf.yaml, run redeploy.sh script.

+# Other modules

+All deployed modules are present in this repository.
+Note that some container image files may not be present in this repository, because it's assumed that they have been built and pushed before